qri-io/rfcs/text/0012-CLI-commands.md

 ### Options

 ```
   -h, --help     help for remove
-  -f, --free   immediately free up space that was taken up by this dataset
+  -f, --delete   immediately free up space that was taken up by this dataset
 ```